wp-plugins/alpine-photo-tile-for-flickr/readme.txt

 **I'm getting the message "Flickr feed was successfully retrieved, but no photos found".
 What does that mean?**

-This message simply means that while no distinguishable errors occurred, the plugin found your feed to be empty.
-This might occur if you set the plugin source to Favorites, but you have not actually "favorited" any of your photos.
+This message simply means that while no distinguishable errors occurred, the plugin found your Flickr feed to be empty.
+This might occur if you set the Flickr plugin source to Favorites, but you have not actually "favorited" any of your photos.

 **I'm getting the message "Flickr feed not found.
 Please recheck your ID".
 What does that mean?**